OlegLeo/Data-Driven-Lead-Scoring/README.md

 Welcome to the Data-Driven Lead Scoring MVP repository! 🚀 This project demonstrates a simple yet powerful lead scoring solution powered by data analytics.
 Designed as a minimal viable product (MVP), it helps SaaS companies prioritize their leads based on actionable data insights.

+## 🎯 Product Vision
+To empower small and mid-sized B2B companies to quickly identify and prioritize their highest-value leads through a simple, secure, and smart data-based lead scoring platform — without needing to adopt a full CRM solution or customize complex logic.

+##  MVP Product Strategy
+Target Audience:
+  - Early B2B tech companies, agencies, or service providers in Portugal or EU markets
+  - Don’t yet have a sophisticated CRM, or underutilize their CRM
+  - Are overwhelmed by tools like HubSpot or Salesforce, or don’t want to invest in them

 ---
 ## 🧠 Project Overview
 This project focuses on building a lead scoring system for SaaS companies using data-driven insights.
 It takes a CSV file with lead data, processes it, and scores leads based on specific criteria (such as company size, job title, etc.).